AndrewJBateman/freeCodeCamp/README.md

 * FCC Portfolio Page: responsive personal website created using html & css.
 Includes Youtube video that plays using iframe.

-* FCC Simon Game: uses html. css & jQuery to create this famous game that flashes 4 coloured buttons and plays 4 different audio files.
+* FCC Simon Game: uses html, css & jQuery to create this famous game that flashes 4 coloured buttons and plays 4 different audio files.
 Player sequence compared with random sequence to see if player can progress to a longer sequence.
 Includes strict mode that resets if a mistake is made.

+* FCC Survey Form: uses html and css.
+No javascript - form Submit button does not do anything.
+Form reset button does clear form field contents.
+Does not resize properly but this was not required to pass the 17 tests.

 ## Algorithms

 ### Array methods used

-call - calls a function with a given this value and arguments provided individually, concat,
+call - calls a function with a given this value and arguments provided individually,

+concat,

-**every** - tests whether all elements in the array pass the test implemented by the provided function, returns a Boolean, filter,
+**every** - tests whether all elements in the array pass the test implemented by the provided function, returns a Boolean,

+filter,

 **flat**, creates a new array with all sub-array elements concatenated into it recursively up to the specified depth.

 _Examples:
 var arr1 = [1, 2, [3, 4]];
 arr1.flat();